KovalskyF/KovalskyF.github.io/04-Storytelling/Outline.md

 >Just because I know how to use a lawnmower doesn't make me a landscaper.

 **To say:**

+But… beware the Figma illusion.
+Just because you can click around, doesn’t mean you can design.
+Design is not about what one likes.
+It’s about what works.

 Figma is great because it's accessible.
 But sometimes that's where its greatest risk lies.